HectareaGalbis/adp/docs/user-guide.md

 ### Headers

 You can add headers in your documentation.
 In other words, they work as titles or subtitles.
 You can this way organize your guide with different sections (like I do in this guide).
 The macros that add headers are [ADP:HEADER](/docs/user-api.md#macro-header), [ADP:SUBHEADER](/docs/user-api.md#macro-subheader) and [ADP:SUBSUBHEADER](/docs/user-api.md#macro-subsubheader).
 They need a string as the first argument.
+For example, if I write this:

 ```
-(ADP:HEADER "The title of my guide.")

-(ADP:SUBHEADER "A section of my guide.")

-(ADP:SUBSUBHEADER "A subsection of my guide.")
+(ADP:HEADER "This is a header")

+(ADP:SUBHEADER "This is a subheader")

+(ADP:SUBSUBHEADER "This is a subsubheader")
 ```

-As I said, I'm using headers in this guide.
-This is a header: [The ADP User Guide](/docs/user-guide.md#the-adp-user-guide).
-This is a subheader: [Setting up ADP](/docs/user-guide.md#setting-up-adp).
-And this is a subsubheader: [Headers](/docs/user-guide.md#headers).
-Note that I can make a reference to a header.
-I can achieve this with header-tags.
-We will see this later in [Cross references](/docs/user-guide.md#cross-references).
+You will see this:

+# This is a header

+## This is a subheader

+### This is a subsubheader

 ### Text